stormchaserroleplaying/stormchaserRPG/Talents/Rogue/Thief/index.md

 #### **Cost:** 5 Character Points<br>**Prerequisite:** 5 CP spent in Rogue talents
 *Professional Thieves are adept at working in areas commonly overlooked by the common watchmen.*

-You can use the free action granted by Cunning Action to make a Sleight of Hand check, use your thieves' tools to disarm a trap or open a lock, or take the [Interact](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Interact/) action.
+You can use your Cunning Action to make a [Sleight of Hand](https://stormchaserroleplaying.com/stormchaserRPG/Skills/SleightofHand/) check to, for example, [Steal](https://stormchaserroleplaying.com/stormchaserRPG/Skills/SleightofHand/Steal/) or [Pick a Lock](https://stormchaserroleplaying.com/stormchaserRPG/Skills/SleightofHand/PickLock/), or take the [Interact](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Interact/) action.

 You also gain the ability to climb faster than normal; climbing no longer costs you extra movement.
-In addition, when you make a running jump, the distance you cover increases by a number of feet equal to your Dexterity modifier.
+In addition, when you make a [long jump](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Athletics/Jump/#long-jump), the distance you cover increases by a number of feet equal to your Dexterity modifier.

 ### Supreme Sneak

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisite:** 40 CP spent in Rogue talents
-You gain +1d on Dexterity (Stealth) checks if you move no more than half your speed on the same turn.
+You gain +1d on Stealth checks if you move no more than half your speed on the same turn.

 ### Use Magic Device